mthnguyener/ai_tutorials/README.md

 make getting-started
 ```

-### Jupyter Notebooks
+### Launching the Tutorials (Jupyter Notebooks)
 While Jupyter notebooks are not ideal for source code, they can be powerful
 when applied to path finding and creating training material.
-The ai_tutorials project is capable of creating a Jupyter
+The tutorials are launched via Jupyter
-server in the Python container.
-Since the package root directory is mounted to
+server in the main Python container (ai_tutorials_python).
+Since the package
-the Docker container any changes made on the client will persist on the host and
+root directory is mounted to the Docker container any changes made on the client
-vice versa.
-For consistency when creating notebooks please store them in the
+will persist on the host and vice versa.
+For consistency when creating notebooks
-`notebooks` directory.
-Call the following commands from the package root
+please store them in the `notebooks` directory.
+Call the following commands
-directory to start and stop the Jupyter server.
+from the package root directory to start and stop the Jupyter server.

 #### Create a Notebook Server
 ```bash